 Florida is the third-largest state for Black-owned businesses in the country, following New York and Georgia.
 But this wasn’t always the case.
 In the 1980s, economic disenfranchisement of the Black community, among other factors, contributed to racial unrest in Miami and satellite communities.
 The resulting social justice movement brought attention to large economic gaps that nonprofit groups such as the Black Business Investment Fund of Florida (BBIF) committed to address.
 “Focusing on the needs of Black entrepreneurs, and why those needs exist, has allowed us not only to help spur Black business ownership,” says Inez Long, the Chief Executive Officer of BBIF, ”it has also helped grow a culture and community of Black entrepreneurship.”
-The BBIF is a Community Development Financial Institution (CDFI) with a mission to serve low- and moderate-income communities through business lending and training.
+The BBIF is a Community Development Financial Institution (CDFI) with a mission to serve Black, minority and underserved communities through business lending and training.

 The resurgence in Florida’s Black-owned enterprise

 This community lender is helping preserve decades of entrepreneurship